Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Invariance under conjugation

 In the next theorem we show that the homogeneous spherical datum is invariant under conjugation of $\kmH$ in $\kmG$.
-Here, for brevity, we consider again $\A(\kmG/\kmH)$ as an ``abstract'' finite set in the same sense of Theorem~\ref{thm:indep}.
+Here, for brevity, equality of two homogeneous spherical data is meant as in Theorem~\ref{thm:indep}.

-\begin{theorem} Let $g\in\kmG$ and suppose that ${}^g\kmH$ is a standard spherical subgroup of finite type of $\kmG$, thus contained in some parabolic $\kmQ$ of finite type containing $\kmB^-$.
-Then the spherical homogeneous datum of $\kmG/{}^g\kmH$ (defined with respect to $\kmQ$) is equal to the spherical homogeneous datum of $\kmG/\kmH$ (defined with respect to $\kmP$). \end{theorem} \begin{proof} Denote by $S_\kmQ$ the set of simple roots associated with $\kmQ$, and set $\kmK={}^g\kmH$.
+\begin{theorem} Let $g\in\kmG$ and suppose that ${}^g\kmH$ is a standard spherical subgroup of finite type of $\kmG$, thus contained in some parabolic $\kmQ$ of finite type containing $\kmB_-$.
+Then the homogeneous spherical datum of $\kmG/{}^g\kmH$ (defined with respect to $\kmQ$) is equal to the homogeneous spherical datum of $\kmG/\kmH$ (defined with respect to $\kmP$). \end{theorem} \begin{proof} Denote by $S_\kmQ$ the set of simple roots associated with $\kmQ$, and set $\kmK={}^g\kmH$.
 Up to conjugating $\kmH$ inside $\kmP$ and $\kmK$ inside $\kmQ$, and up to replacing $\kmP$ and $\kmQ$ with smaller parabolic subgroups (thanks to Theorem~\ref{thm:indep}), we can assume that $H$ has a Levi subgroup $L_H$ that is a very reductive subgroup of $L$, and that ${}^gL_H$ is a very reductive subgroup of the standard Levi subgroup $M$ of $\kmQ$.
-By the Bruhat decomposition, and since both $\kmP$ and $\kmQ$ contain $\kmB^-$, we can also assume that $g=w\in W$; here we have implicitly fixed a lift of each simple reflection of $W$ in $\kmG$.
-Lemma~\ref{lemma:conj} implies that ${}^gL=M$, and we can also assume that ${}^wB$ is the Borel subgroup $B_M=M\cap\kmB$ of $M$ (recall that $B=L\cap\kmB$).
+By the Bruhat decomposition, and since both $\kmP$ and $\kmQ$ contain $\kmB_-$, we can also assume that $g={\dot{w}}$ for some $w\in W$.
+Lemma~\ref{lemma:conj} implies that ${}^gL=M$, and up to changing the element $w$ we can also assume that ${}^{\dot{w}}B$ is the Borel subgroup $B_M=M\cap\kmB$ of $M$.
+This is equivalent to $w(S_\kmP)=S_\kmQ$.

 Write